TummalaDivyaReddy/kafka_bigdata/README.md

 # kafka_bigdata
-## A simple user registration page and messsgaing between producer and consumer.

 Apache Kafka is a distributed platform designed for handling real-time data streams, enabling efficient data processing and storage with fault-tolerance to minimize downtime.
 It is highly performant, capable of processing millions of messages per second with low latency, making it suitable for demanding applications.
 Kafka's scalability allows the seamless addition of brokers to manage increased workloads without compromising performance, while its durability ensures that data is written to disk and replicated across brokers to prevent loss.
 Additionally, Kafka's fault tolerance allows it to automatically recover from hardware failures, maintaining system reliability.
 For instance, in a stock trading platform where real-time transaction data is critical, Kafka ensures that every transaction is processed swiftly and reliably, safeguarding the integrity of the trading process.